 Fractal Design wins again with the Define R5, yet another mid-tower case with a gorgeous aesthetic.
 The metallic and blue LED-lit face of this case is simple, yet elegant, and is accompanied by noise dampening materials throughout its interior.
 In spite of the detachable ModuVent panels and drive trays not being toolessly accessible, it’s incredibly easy to build a system inside of the Fractal Design Define R5, plus it’s not as expense as you’d expect from a PC case with such a pretentious name, either.

-Cooler Master has made a name for itself for, well, cooling – and the Cooler Master H500P Mesh is further evidence of just how cool they are.
-The H500P has plenty of space for airflow, even accommodating up to 360mm radiators on the top and front for when you really want to take your cooling to the next level.
+Cooler Master is kind of known for, well, cooling things – and the Cooler Master H500P Mesh is evidence of how it got there.
+This beautiful RGB-packed case has plenty of room for airflow, even accommodating up to 360mm radiators on the top and front for when you really want to take your cooling to the next level.
 Add on top of that the RGB lighting and tempered glass side panel and you have the potential to build something beautiful with this case.
-You should do it.
+Go for it.

 If you’re looking to save a few bucks, while still getting one of the best PC cases, look no further than the Corsair Carbide Series SPEC-04 Tempered Glass.
 Not only does it have plenty of space for airflow, it also has a deceptively large amount of space for future expansion, meaning that even at this low price point, you won’t have to worry about fitting a full-sized graphics card.
 And, when you’re done building, the tempered glass side panel will allow you to show off your handiwork.

-If you’re a hardcore Razer fan, this is the best PC case for you.
-While Razer’s PC manufacturing has been limited to its Blade laptops, it doesn’t manufacture its own desktop PCs – not yet, at least.
-However, Razer has partnered with Antec to add its signature green-infused flare to the Antec Cube, a small form-factor chassis that supports Mini-ITX motherboards and is, well, a cube.
+The Antec Cube is without a doubt the best PC case for you Razer fans out there.
+While Razer hasn’t made its own desktop PC (not yet, anyway), you can build a Mini-ITX gaming PC, pretending it’s a razer product.
+You see, Antec partnered with Razer to bring its signature green-infused flare to the Cube, a small form-factor chassis.
 Complete with a deceptively high amount of space for future expansion, the Antec Cube is also compact enough to travel with.